Multivariate continuous-time autoregressive moving-average processes on cones: MCARMA based stochastic covariance models

 In this section we study the second order structure of stochastic covariance models with spot covariance process modeled by a positive semi-definite well-balanced OU process.
-In particular, we compare the obtained auto-covariance of the square (logarithmic)-return process with the corresponding auto-covariance in~\eqref{eq:bk22-auto-covariance-squared-returns-OU} of the multivariate BNS model.
-In the next lemma we first compute the function $r^{++}$ from~\eqref{eq:bk22-r++OU} for the positive semi-definite well-balanced OU process:
+In particular, we compare the obtained auto-covariance of the squared (logarithmic)-return process with the corresponding auto-covariance in~\eqref{eq:bk22-auto-covariance-squared-returns-OU} in the multivariate BNS model.
+In the next lemma we compute the function $r^{++}$ from~\eqref{eq:bk22-r++OU} for the positive semi-definite well-balanced OU process.

 \begin{lemma} Let $\opA\in\cL(\MM_{d})$ be such that $-\opA$ is quasi-positive and $\tau(-\opA)<0$ and denote by $(X_{t})_{t\geq 0}$ the associated positive semi-definite well-balanced OU process as in Proposition~\ref{prop:bk22-positive-well-balanced-OU}.
 For every $t\geq 0$ we have: